delaval-htps/JavaDA_PROJECT7_RESTAPI/Poseiden-skeleton/README.md

 6. Junit v.5.9.1
 7. Jacoco v.0.8.7

+---
 ## Run test
+---
 We used TDD to implement code in this project:

 So, from creation of integration and unit tests, we created the source's code and check it to be sure of its correct working.

+As we need a database for integration tests with test-cases,we use a H2 database without any configuration.

 * To run unit tests only, you can use command:
     ```shell